fbdtemme/bencode/_sources/usage/value.rst.txt

 The type can be passed explicitly using a type tag.
 This is necessary to distinguish between initializer-lists for string, list and dict bencode types.

+The constructor taking an initializer_list without a type tag will construct a dict.

 .. code-block:: cpp

     // construct a vector of 5 times 1